 The goal of our game is to engage kids into something fun that will keep them motivated to earn points while learning math, Ojibwe culture and, of course, language – be it English or Spanish.

-Where else do you get an amazing app like that and just $1.99?!
+Where else do you get an amazing app like that for just $1.99?!

 If you want to test it before purchasing, you can check out our English (only) version entirely free.